 This video clip adapted from NASA describes solar storms and their effects on Earth.
 Animations of coronal mass ejections and solar cycles help explain what we know, and what we can predict, about solar activity.

-This article from NASA is an account of the wide spread power failure in Canada due to a solar-induced magnetic storm on 13 March 1989.
+This article from Scientific American is an account of the widespread power failure in Canada caused by a solar-induced magnetic storm on 13 March 1989.

 These New Zealand internet sites take real-time feeds on space weather and have other information: